maedbhk/POWER_survey/README.md

-POWER Survey 2023 on Parental Leave and Childcare
+POWER Survey 2023 on Parental Leave and Childcare Policies at MIT
 ==============================

 In Summer 2023, an anonymous [survey](https://drive.google.com/file/d/1fMhWOel-4FEX4SDK02NLmEE5upsajKBK/view?usp=sharing) was sent out to postdocs on the topic of parental leave and childcare policies at MIT.